 Clearly defined standards apply to our suppliers with regard to environmental protection which, among other things, we have laid down as mandatory in the Supplier Code of Conduct.
 The principles of environmental protection set out in the HUGO BOSS Environmental Policy, which is publicly available, also apply to all of the Company's suppliers.
 In addition to climate protection, the policy also includes chemical and wastewater management and other environmental aspects.
 The most far-reaching requirements apply to suppliers whose production processes have the highest environmental and climate impact.

-We check our environmental requirements in audits.
+We check our environmental requirements regularly.
+Audits are necessary for facilities which use chemicals and discharge industrial wastewater.
 In this context, particular attention is paid to the prevention of hazardous substances and compliance with wastewater guidelines in accordance with the Zero Discharge of Hazardous Chemicals (ZDHC) initiative.

 If a partner fails to satisfy the demands of HUGO BOSS, the company draws up corrective action plans, aimed at rectifying the insufficiencies.